Description

 Course fee

-Get to know the teachers
+Get to know the teacher

 Hildur Dagbjört

-Hildur Dagbjört has been using and teaching permaculture actively in Iceland for several years already.
-She is running the Community Supported Agriculture Gróandi in Ísafjörður, where permaculture design and techniques are used daily.
-Hildur mentors permaculture interns and runs the family home with zero waste & non violent communication focus.
+Hildur is a landscape architect and has been using and teaching permaculture actively in Iceland for several years already.
+She has been running the Community Supported Agriculture Gróandi in Ísafjörður over the last 10 years, where permaculture design and techniques are used daily.
+She teaches both open permaculture courses and permaculture courses on university level.

 Topics covered in the course